Nouran-Ebrahim/Booking-System/README.md

 # Booking System
 ## Description
-A hotel booking system with multi authentication as admin and employee for the dashboard with roles and permissions.
+A hotel Booking System with multi authentication as admin and employee for the dashboard with roles and permissions.

 Apis for user authentication , booking and get available rooms.